 If your API user is restricted to a specific set of Prisma Collections, the API requests will fail.
 For this reason, you must grant your API user access to all Collections.

-Why do I see fewer or more containers and images in Kenna than I expect?
+Why do I see fewer or more containers and images in Cisco Vulnerability Management than I expect?

 First, search Prisma Cloud for the same container or image to determine if assets appear as expected in Prisma Cloud.
 If assets do not appear as expected in Prisma Cloud, then you can adjust your Prisma scan settings to run more frequently.